E-Printer/Safeguarding-Project/README.md

 ## Typography

-Montserrat for headings owing to its modern and professional look that is slightly bolder and catching.
+* Montserrat for headings, owing to its modern and professional look that is slightly bolder and eye-catching.
-Roboto for the body: clean and professional looking.
+* Roboto for the body: clean and professional looking.

 ## Accessibility Considerations